 10. Scent of a Woman (1992)

 Why Should You Watch It?: HOO-AHHHH!
 YA HONOR!
 P*SSY!!!!!
 All things that come barrel rolling out of Al Pacino‘s mouth in this somewhat charming, way overlong, but nostalgic diet drama that takes place over Thanksgiving weekend.
 Pacino is a blind veteran whose family is totally afraid of him because he’s a total Grinch.
-They leave him home for Thanksgiving while they go to a family member’s house because Pacino DOES NOT WANT TO GO!
+They leave him home for Thanksgiving, hoping he’ll just die, while they go to a family member’s house because Pacino DOES NOT WANT TO GO!
 HOO-AHHH!
 In comes a struggling local boarding school student (Chris O’Donnell) who is on financial aid and can’t afford to go home for the holidays.
-He decides to make a little extra money by babysitting Pacino and what starts off as an odd couple of sorts ends with Pacino teaching Chris to stick up for himself, and Chris teaching Pacino not to be such a crab apple. hoo-ah!
-Watch out for a very young and very wonderful Philip Seymour Hoffman as Chris‘ school bully.
+He decides to make a little extra money by babysitting Pacino and what starts off as an odd couple of sorts ends with Pacino teaching Chris to stick up for himself, and Chris teaching Pacino not to be such a crab apple.
+Hoo-ah!
+Watch out for a very young Philip Seymour Hoffman as Chris‘ school bully.
+He arguably gives the best performance of the film.

 When Should You Watch It?: NOT THANKSGIVING DAY.
 This is one to watch in preparation for the holiday, maybe on that Tuesday, when you’re just hanging around the house cause remote work is slow or even the night before Thanksgiving.
 But don’t watch this on Thanksgiving Day.
 Your family will find it too long and crass, and even if you celebrate alone, there are better movies to watch on Turkey Day 2021.